Software Architecture for the Internet of Things

 Jolien is a freelance entrepreneurship instructor, Project Manager of Technopreneurship for everyone and teaching assistant for the courses Design Project and Software Architecture at Ghent University.
 Besides these technical courses she's also the main assistant in Dare to Venture, the Lean Launchpad course at Ghent University.

-Jelle Nelis received his M.Sc. degree in Computer Science at Ghent University, Belgium in 2006.
-After graduating, he joined the IBCN research group of the Computer Science Faculty of Ghent University.
-The growing frustration of compatibility issues during his research at iMinds led him to architect and co-develop an interoperability framework called DYAMAND, which is currently used in several national and international research projects.
-Aside from this, he is an assistant for courses on software architecture and software development processes.
+Jelle Nelis holds a degree in Computer Science from Ghent University.
+After graduating, he joined Ghent University's computer science research group IBCN.
+The growing frustration of compatibility issues during his research led him to architect and co-develop an interoperability framework called DYAMAND, which is currently used in several international research projects.

-Stijn wears two hats.
-He is the founder of Innovictory, a business model consulting firm that helps product leaders to create impact in a world of 'free' and multi-market competition.
-He also acts as the lead IoT research at VisionMobile, the analysts of the developer economy.
-In the latter role, he has authored over 20 reports and research notes on IoT.
-Stijn holds an engineering degree (ir.) from the Catholic University of Leuven and an MBA from Athens University of Economics and Business.
-He has over a decade's experience as an engineer, product manager, strategist and business analyst.
+Stijn is the founder of Innovictory, a business model consulting firm that helps product leaders to create impact in a world of 'free', multi-market competition - and he's lead IoT researcher at VisionMobile.
+He has over a decade's experience as engineer, product manager, strategist and business analyst.